travis-ci/docs-travis-ci-com/user/migrate/open-source-on-travis-ci-com.md

 Open source projects and their build history will continue to run on `travis-ci.org` at this time.

-However, you can be included  in the closed beta testing to start migrating your open source repositories.
+However, you can be included  in the closed beta testing to start migrating your open source repositories to `travis-ci.com`.

  1. To have any public repository migrated over, it must be first activated on [travis-ci.com] using GitHub Apps.